Olexander1111/singleFastLED/README.md

 # singleFastLED

-Simplified implementation of independent FastLED Leds control for microcontrollers (Arduino,ESP8266/ESP32).
+Simplified implementation of independent FastLED Leds(WS2812) control for microcontrollers (Arduino,ESP8266/ESP32).

 ## How to use